Software-Solutions-Australia/Always-Push-to-Talk/README.md

 ## LICENSE AGREEMENT:

-Copyright 2022 Software Solutions Australia
+Copyright 2022 Software Solutions Australia (Rowan Truman)

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the author be held liable for any damages arising from the use of this software.